 All HTML pages

-This technique relates to Success Criterion 4.1.1: Parsing (Sufficient, together with H74: Ensuring that opening and closing tags are used according to specification and H93: Ensuring that id attributes are unique on a Web page as a way to meet an unwritten technique).
+This technique relates to Success Criterion 4.1.1: Parsing (Sufficient, together with H74: Ensuring that opening and closing tags are used according to specification and H94: Ensuring that elements do not contain duplicate attributes as a way to meet an unwritten technique).

 Example 1: HTML Validators

 HTML pages include a document type declaration (sometimes referred to as !DOCTYPE statement).
-The developer can use offline or online validators (see Resources below) to check that attributes are only used once on an element.
-The W3C validador, for example, will report "duplicate specification of attribute X" when it encounters the second definition of the same attribute on an element.
+The developer can use offline or online validators (see Resources below) to check that id attributes values are only used once on a page.
+The W3C validador, for example, will report ID "X already defined" when it encounters the second use of an id value.

 Resources are for information purposes only, no endorsement implied.